AICoE/manage-dependencies-tutorial/README.md

 ## Why does the tutorial repository have this structure?

 The project template used can be found here: [project template][7].
-It shows correlation between data scientist needs (e.g. data, notebooks, models) and AI DevOps engineers ones (e.g. manifests).
+It shows correlation between a data scientist needs (e.g. data, notebooks, models) and that of an AI DevOps engineer (e.g. manifests).
 Having structure in a project ensures all the pieces required for the ML and DevOps lifecycles are present and easily discoverable.

 ## Tutorial pre-requisites